Trevor Stephan: New York Yankees

 The New York Yankees selected Stephan in the third round, with the 92nd overall selection, of the 2017 MLB draft. and he signed for $800,000.
-After signing, Stephan made his professional debut for the Gulf Coast Yankees of the Rookie-level Gulf Coast League.
-After one game, he was promoted to the Staten Island Yankees of the Class A Short Season New York-Penn League, where he spent the remainder of the season, going 1–1 with a 1.39 ERA and 0.80 WHIP in ten games (nine starts).
+After signing, Stephan made his professional debut for the Gulf Coast Yankees of the rookie–level Gulf Coast League.
+After one game, he was promoted to the Staten Island Yankees of the Low–A New York-Penn League, where he spent the remainder of the season, going 1–1 with a 1.39 ERA and 0.80 WHIP in ten games (nine starts).

-Stephan began the 2018 season with the Tampa Tarpons of the Class A-Advanced Florida State League.
+Stephan began the 2018 season with the Tampa Tarpons of the High–A Florida State League.
 He had a 1.98 ERA in 41 innings with 49 strikeouts to nine walks.
-The Yankees promoted him to the Trenton Thunder of the Class AA Eastern League in May.
+The Yankees promoted him to the Trenton Thunder of the Double–A Eastern League in May.
 In 24 starts between the two clubs, he was 6–9 with a 3.69 ERA.
 Stephan returned to Trenton to begin 2019.
+In 20 games (19 starts) between Trenton and Tampa, he accumulated a 4–7 record and 4.73 ERA with 91 strikeouts across 80 innings.
+Stephan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Cleveland Indians / Guardians

 The Cleveland Indians selected Stephan from the Yankees in the Rule 5 draft on December 10, 2020.
 He made Cleveland's 2021 Opening Day roster and made his MLB debut on April 3.
+In 43 appearances during his rookie campaign, Stephan logged a 3-1 record and 4.41 ERA with 75 strikeouts across 63 1/3 innings pitched.

-In 2022 he was 6-5 with a 2.69 ERA in 63.2 innings, with a 1.178 WHIP.
+In 2022, Stephan made 66 appearances out of the bullpen for Cleveland, compiling a 6–5 record and 2.69 ERA with 82 strikeouts and three saves over 63 2/3 innings, with a 1.178 WHIP.

+On March 30, 2023, Stephan signed a 4-year major league contract with the Guardians worth $10 million.
+The deal includes club options for the 2027 and 2028 seasons.
+He made 71 appearances out of the bullpen for Cleveland, recording a 4.06 ERA with 75 strikeouts and two saves across 68 2/3 innings pitched.

+On March 14, 2024, it was announced that Stephan would undergo Tommy John surgery to repair his UCL, ending his season.
+In 2025, Stephan began the year making 15 rehab appearances split between the rookie-level Arizona Complex League Guardians, Double-A Akron RubberDucks, and Triple-A Columbus Clippers, in which he struggled to a 9.22 ERA with 15 strikeouts across 13 2/3 innings of work.
+On August 15, 2025, Stephan was removed from the 40-man roster and sent outright to Triple-A Columbus.